Checksums on Tests

 git commit -m "reset benchmark for <test name> because ..." --author="Tools <warpx@lbl.gov>"

-Reset a benchmark from the Azure pipeline output on Github
+How to reset checksums for a list of tests with benchmark values from the Azure pipeline output

 Alternatively, the benchmarks can be reset using the output of the Azure continuous intergration (CI) tests on Github.
 The output can be accessed by following the steps below: